vitaminsalt/AI.GOTCHA/README.md

-***AI-GOTCHA: Conquering Support, One Inquiry at a Time
+# AI-GOTCHA: Conquering Support, One Inquiry at a Time

-**The Officlal entry of CodeNinjas for Codebreak 2.0

-***Introduction
+## Introduction

 AI-GOTCHA is an AI-powered assistant designed to help customer support agents handle inquiries faster while ensuring consistent, high-quality service for your customers.
-At the heart of AI-GOTCHA is PAY-O, a clever nod to the Filipino word Payo, meaning “advice”—and that’s exactly what it does.
+At the heart of AI-GOTCHA is **PAY-O**, a clever nod to the Filipino word *Payo*, meaning “advice”—and that’s exactly what it does.

-***Features
+## Features

+- **Smart Ticket Handling:**
-- Smart Ticket Handling: Customer support tickets often come with varied descriptions, even if they relate to the same issue.
+  Customer support tickets often come with varied descriptions, even if they relate to the same issue.
 PAY-O automatically sorts and understands these tickets, assigns priority levels, and suggests the best next steps for agents to recommend.
 This saves time for both your agents and your customers.

+- **Seamless Integration:**
-- Seamless Integration: AI-GOTCHA easily integrates with mobile wallet apps and other platforms, pulling customer details automatically without requiring repetitive updates for every ticket.
+  AI-GOTCHA easily integrates with mobile wallet apps and other platforms, pulling customer details automatically without requiring repetitive updates for every ticket.

+- **Specialized Knowledge:**
-- Specialized Knowledge: PAY-O is powered by a Large Language Model customized specifically to respond to inquiries related to digital mobile wallet concerns.
+  PAY-O is powered by a Large Language Model customized specifically to respond to inquiries related to digital mobile wallet concerns.

+- **Cloud-Native Deployment:**
-#Cloud-Native Deployment: Built entirely on Google Cloud Services and deployed through Firebase Studio, AI-GOTCHA is scalable, reliable, and ready to level up your customer support.
+  Built entirely on Google Cloud Services and deployed through Firebase Studio, AI-GOTCHA is scalable, reliable, and ready to level up your customer support.

-#Tech Stack
+## Tech Stack

-- Google Cloud Services
+- **Google Cloud Services**

-- Firebase Studio
+- **Firebase Studio**

-- Large Language Model (customized for digital wallet support)
+- **Large Language Model (customized for digital wallet support)**

-***About Us
+## About Us

-AI-GOTCHA was brought to life by CodeNinjas, a passionate team consisting of Kim (project lead), developers Clarence and Iber, and designer McAllen.
+AI-GOTCHA was brought to life by **CodeNinjas**, a passionate team consisting of Kim (project lead), developers Clarence and Iber, and designer McAllen.

-***Get Started
+## Get Started

 So, what are you waiting for?
 Boost your customer support service and increase your customer satisfaction with AI-GOTCHA!

+---

-**For questions, feedback, or support, please contact CodeNinjas.
+_For questions, feedback, or support, please contact CodeNinjas._